deanwampler/spark-scala-tutorial/README.markdown

 Assuming you don't have administration rights, it's sufficient to expand the archive in your home directory on the cluster node or edge node you intend to use, or within the sandbox.
 Then add the `bin` directory under the Spark installation directory to your `PATH` or define the environment variable `SPARK_HOME` to match the installation directory, *not* the `bin` directory.

 You'll need to copy this tutorial to the same server or sandbox.
-Copy the data to HDFS using the following command, which copies the tutorial's `data` directory to `/user/$USdata`:
+You'll also need to copy the data to HDFS using the following command, which copies the tutorial's `data` directory to `/user/$USdata`:

 ```sh
 hadoop fs -put data data
 ```

 If you want to put the `data` directory somewhere else, you can, but you'll need to always specify that input location when you run the examples in Hadoop.

+> All the examples use _relative file paths_ to specify input and output locations.
+When you run Spark in "local mode", the default for this tutorial, it will assume these paths are in the local file system, relative to the root directory of this project.
+However, when running in a Hadoop cluster, the local paths will be interpreted to be relative to your HDFS home directory.
+This is why you need to copy the data files as discussed.

 You'll also need SBT on the server or sandbox to run the examples.
 Recall that I recommend going through the tutorial on your local workstation first, then move everything to the cluster node or sandbox to try running the examples in Hadoop.